owid/owid-datasets/datasets/Prevalence of undernourishment since 2000 (FAOstats, 2018)/README.md

 Figures at the national level are reported as 3-year averages; here we have allocated these figures to the mid-year.
 For example, the UN FAO reports national data for "2014-2016" which we allocate to the year 2015.

 Some data, particularly for high-income countries, is not reported by the UN FAO.
 This is often the case for countries where the prevalence of undernourishment is less than 2.5% of the total population.

+The categories of Extreme Fragility and Fragile have been added as a variable based on the country groupings defined in the OECD's States of Fragility (2018) Report.